Estimated reading time: 15 minutes

 Mix that in with my mother-in-law suffering from undiagnosed dementia, and you’ve got yourself a mish-mash of uncertainty and a tonne of work on your plate.

-If you want to help others left behind, skip the red tape.
-I’m here to tell you to please plan ahead for death whether you have a will or not.
+I’m here to tell you to please plan for death whether you have a will or not.

-After all, they are mourning your death, so why add fuel to the fire if you don’t have to.
+After all, they are mourning your death, so why add fuel to the fire if you don’t have to?

 The Right Time To Plan Your Death